simp/simp-packer/README.md

 ### The Packer file

-The packer file is generated from the file `templates/simp.json.template`.
+The packer file is generated from the file `templates/simp.json.erb and settings from the packer.yaml file.

 #### Build Section